halnasri/nlohmann_json/TSF/docs/third_party_tools_assessment.md

   - Broken links or formatting problems reported by users can be fixed by updating the Markdown sources or the MkDocs configuration, with all changes tracked and reviewed like normal code changes.

 ### OSS-Fuzz
-- **Role**: OSS-Fuzz is Google’s hosted service for continuous fuzzing of open-source projects. nlohmann/json is enrolled there as the `json` project, where OSS-Fuzz builds the repository together with its libFuzzer-based fuzz harnesses under `tests/src/` (e.g. `fuzzer-parse_json.cpp`, `fuzzer-parse_cbor.cpp`,..`) and runs the resulting fuzzers continuously with various sanitizer configurations against all supported parsers.
-The integration is documented in the project’s documentation/README, and several GitHub issues (e.g. #389, #409, #452, #577) show concrete bugs that were reported by OSS-Fuzz and then fixed in the library.
+- **Role**: OSS-Fuzz is Google's hosted service for continuous fuzzing of open-source projects. nlohmann/json is enrolled there as the `json` project, where OSS-Fuzz builds the repository together with its libFuzzer-based fuzz harnesses under `tests/src/` (e.g. `fuzzer-parse_json.cpp`, `fuzzer-parse_cbor.cpp`,..`) and runs the resulting fuzzers continuously with various sanitizer configurations against all supported parsers.
+The integration is documented in the project's documentation/README, and several GitHub issues (e.g. #389, #409, #452, #577) show concrete bugs that were reported by OSS-Fuzz and then fixed in the library.
 - **Potential Misbehaviours**: OSS-Fuzz can experience service outages or build/configuration issues, meaning that fuzzing temporarily stops or some fuzz targets are not executed as expected.
 It can also report false positives, which may consume maintainer time, while still missing other edge cases that do not get reached by the current fuzz setup.
 - **Severity**: Medium - Continuous fuzzing from OSS-Fuzz is an important safety net for catching parser bugs and undefined behaviour over time.
 If it stops working or misses certain paths, bugs may remain undetected longer, but OSS-Fuzz itself never modifies the source code or the shipped `json.hpp`.
 - **Detectability**: Medium - problems with OSS-Fuzz (such as build failures or missing runs) are visible on the OSS-Fuzz project dashboards and through email notifications, but the absence of new reports does not guarantee the absence of bugs.